bcomnes/gd/README.md

 - Not like npm, not bundler.
 But carry over some of the ux and concepts that work exceptionally well from existing tools.
 - Avoid NIH.
 Leverage the best vendoring description standard to date: `package.json`
 - Take care of your own.
 Don't dictate a vendoring strategy on dependencies deps, but be compatible with the default, unvendored strategy.
 - Hide your vendoring strategy.
 Don't dictate how consumers consume you.
-This means `go get` should always work on `gd`'d packages.
+This means `go get` should always work on `gv`'d packages.
 - Keep it simple.
 Say it again.

 ## Background